rafa-andrade/reservation/README.md

 # Reservation

-The Reservation project is a system that processes reservation requests for events, ensuring order and daily availability.
+## Description
+The Reservation project was created as a proof of concept to demonstrate how to build a modern Java application in 2024 using Java 21 and Spring Boot 3, with the use of virtual threads and native image.
+The project deals with online reservations, managing multiple concurrent requests for a limited number of daily availabilities.

 ## Features
 The main features of the project include: